ivankcl/imu_sensor_fusion/readme.md

 $x_i(t) \approx \frac{\Delta t}{2}(v_i(0) + v_i(t) + \sum_{i=1}^{t-1}2v_i(t))$

 Note that since the sensor is fixed, we can treat its lcoal acceleration as the space-fixed acceleration.

+In python, `integrate.cumulative_trapezoid()` from `scipy` is used.
+And this method is the integration function that would be used in other files as well.